Peter Hacker: Professional biography

 Hacker studied philosophy, politics and economics at The Queen's College, Oxford, from 1960 to 1963.
 In 1963–65, he was senior scholar at St Antony's College, Oxford, where he began graduate work under the supervision of H. L. A. Hart.
 His D.Phil. thesis "Rules and Duties" was completed in 1966 during a junior research fellowship at Balliol College, Oxford.

-Since 1966, Hacker has been a fellow of St John's College, Oxford, and a member of the Oxford University philosophy faculty.
-His visiting positions at other universities include Makerere College, Uganda (1968); Swarthmore College, US (1973 and 1986); University of Michigan, (1974); Milton C. Scott visiting professor at Queen's University, Kingston, Canada (1985); visiting fellow in humanities at University of Bologna, Italy (2009).
+Between 1966 and 2006, Hacker was a fellow of St John's College, Oxford, and a member of the Oxford University philosophy faculty until his retirement from Oxford in 2006.
+He was appointed to an emeritus research fellowship from 2006 to 2015, since when he has been an emeritus fellow.
+He was made an honorary fellow of The Queen's College, Oxford, in 2010.

 From 1985 to 1987 he was a British Academy Research Reader in the Humanities.
 In 1991–94 he was a Leverhulme Trust Senior Research Fellow.
-Hacker retired from Oxford in 2006, and was appointed to an emeritus research fellowship from 2006 to 2015, since when he has been an emeritus fellow.
-He was made an honorary fellow of The Queen's College, Oxford, in 2010.
 He was a part-time professor of philosophy at the University of Kent at Canterbury from 2013 to 2016.
 He was appointed to an honorary professorship at the Institute of Neurology at University College, London, for the period 2019–2024.

+His visiting positions at other universities include Makerere College, Uganda (1968); Swarthmore College, US (1973 and 1986); University of Michigan, (1974); Milton C. Scott visiting professor at Queen's University, Kingston, Canada (1985); visiting fellow in humanities at University of Bologna, Italy (2009).